No products in the basket.

 - It absorbs less water in damp conditions

 - It retains higher loft (insulation) in damp conditions

 - It dries faster

-Cocoon sleeping bags are filled to order with our 700+ loft DWR Down for great value and 800+ loft DWR Down for greater weight saving.
+Cocoon sleeping bags are filled to order with our 700+ loft DWR DOWN for great value and 800+ loft DWR DOWN for greater weight savings.

-Cocoon sleeping bags are made using lightweight and highly breathable 20-denier Vapour Vent fabric.
-This fabric is strong, compressible and highly breathable.
-Vapour Vent fabric is woven to allow water vapour to escape whilst remaining down proof.
-This helps to reduce the sensation of being clammy in the sleeping bag and allows the down to loft to its full potential for maximum performance.
+Cocoon sleeping bags are made using lightweight and highly breathable 15-denier Vapour Vent fabric.
+This strong, compressible and highly breathable fabric is ‘downproof by construction’: the tight weave keeps the down in but allows water vapour to escape.
+This reduces the possibility of clamminess and allows the down to loft fully for maximum performance.

 Storage and stuff sacks

 Your sleeping bag is delivered in a stuff sack, as this is easiest way to transport it.
 However, it should not be stored in its stuff sack long-term as this compresses the fill material and may cause damage.
 Hang the bag in your wardrobe over a large hanger, in the supplied storage bag, an old pillowslip or flat under your bed.